dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 ## Motivation {#motivation}

-The final draft for ML-KEM is expected in 2024.
-For parties that must move to exclusively post-quantum algorithms, having a pure PQ choice for public-key hybrid encryption is desireable.
-HPKE is the leading modern protocol for public-key encryption, and ML-KEM as a post-quantum IND-CCA2-secure KEM fits nicely into HPKE's design.
-Supporting multiple security levels for ML-KEM allows a spectrum of use cases including settings where NIST PQ security category 5 is required.
+ML-KEM {{FIPS203}} is a Key-Encapsulation Mechanism (KEM) which is believed to be secure against both classical and quantum cryptographic attacks.
+For parties that must move to exclusively post-quantum algorithms, this document defines pure post-quantum algorithms for the Hybrid Public-Key Encryption (HPKE) protocol {{RFC9180}}.
+ML-KEM as a post-quantum IND-CCA2-secure KEM fits nicely into HPKE's design.
+Supporting multiple security levels for ML-KEM allows a spectrum of use cases including settings where the (United States) National Institute of Standards (NIST) security category 5 is required.

 ## Not an authenticated KEM {#S-notauth}

-ML-KEM is a plain KEM that does not support the static-static key exchange that allows HPKE based on Diffie-Hellman based KEMs its (optional) authenticated modes.
+ML-KEM is a plain KEM that does not support the static-static key exchange that allows HPKE based on Diffie-Hellman (DH) based KEMs and their (optional) authenticated modes.

 # Conventions and Definitions {#conventions}

 {::boilerplate bcp14-tagged}

+`GenerateKeyPair`, `DeriveKeyPair`, `SerializePublicKey`,
+`DeserializePublicKey`, `Encap`, `Decap`, `AuthEncap`, `AuthDecap`, `Nsecret`, `Nenc`, `Npk`, and `Nsk` are defined in Section 4 of {{RFC9180}}.

+When used in the Security Consideration section, `PK` refers to public key and `CT` refers to ciphertext as modeled in {{CDM23}}.

+**TODO**: explain or reference IND-CCA, IND-CCA2, MAL-BIND-K-PK, MAL-BIND-K-CT, and LEAK-BIND-K-PK.

 # Usage {#usage}

-{{FIPS203}} supports two different key formats, but this document only supports the 64-byte seed `(d, z)`.
-This format supports stronger binding properties for ML-KEM than the expanded format that protect against re-encapsulation attacks and bring the usage of ML-KEM in practice closer to the generic DHKEM binding properties as defined in {{RFC9180}}.
+{{FIPS203}} supports two different key formats.
+This document only supports the 64-byte seed `(d, z)`.
+This format supports stronger binding properties for ML-KEM than the expanded format.
+The 64-byte seed format protects against re-encapsulation attacks.
+This format provides properties closer to the generic DHKEM binding properties defined in Section 4.1 of
+{{RFC9180}}.

-The encapsulation and decapsulation keys are computed, serialized, and deserialized the same as in {{FIPS203}} where the decapsulation keys MUST be in the 64-byte `(d, z)` format.
-The 'expanded' format where the decapsulation key is expanded into a variable size based on the parameter set but includes the hash of the encapsulation key MUST NOT be used.
+The encapsulation and decapsulation keys are computed, serialized, and deserialized as described in {{FIPS203}} where the decapsulation keys MUST be in the 64-byte `(d, z)` format.
+The 'expanded' format where the decapsulation key is expanded into a variable size based on the parameter set but includes the hash of the encapsulation key is not used.

-We use HKDF-SHA256 and HKDF-SHA512 as the HPKE KDFs and AES-128-GCM and AES-256-GCM as the AEADs for ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
+**TODO**: Describe the mapping between `GenerateKeyPair`, `DeriveKeyPair`, `SerializePublicKey`, `DeserializePublicKey`, `Encap`, and `Decap` in HPKE and the functions defined in {{FIPS203}}.

 ## AuthEncap and AuthDecap {#S-auth}